Confessionalism (politics): Governmental structure

-In Lebanon, the concept of confessionalism holds an important political meaning, since political power and governmental bureaucracy are organized according to religious confessions (as it happened in Switzerland, Germany, the Netherlands and other countries before).
+In Lebanon, the concept of confessionalism holds an important political meaning, since political power and government institutions are organized according to religious confessions (as it happened in Switzerland, Germany, the Netherlands and other countries before).
 For example, the National Pact (an unwritten covenant) and later the Taif Agreement provide for a Maronite Christian president, a Sunni Muslim prime minister, and a Shia Muslim speaker of parliament.

 Although the system was meant to be a temporary solution "until such time as the Chamber enacts new electoral laws on a non-confessional basis", more than 80 years later, it remains the system of government.
 All posts in government and seats in the legislature are apportioned amongst different religious groups according to a political agreement, as the relative demographic weight of those groups is unknown.
 The constitution of 1926, amended after the Taif Agreement of 1990 and the Doha agreement of 2008 specified that there should be 54 Christian deputies and 54 Muslim deputies, even though in practice there are 64 deputies each.
 In addition, within those two groups, seats should be shared according to the demographic weight of each community.

 The Lebanese constitution also guarantees segmental autonomy to 18 recognized communities in the country in domains such as education.
 Lebanon also presents other characteristics of confessionalism.
 Since 2005 Lebanese politics has been polarized around two trans-religious coalitions with the majority never able to govern alone.
 There is, however, another section of the constitution that addresses the development of outside parties not represented by popular support.